-T ı Т

 ATTR DATA DEF DATA ACCESS

 ID NAME TYPE VALUE RULE

 Class Att ributes

 1 Revision UINT[] 1 GET

 2 Max Instance UINT[] 81 GET

 Instance 65H Attributes (Inpu t Instance 1)

 3 Discrete Input Data (array of words), UINT[] 5 GET

 Analog Input Data (a array of words) UINT[] 0

 4 Data Size (Tot # of A nalog & Digital UINT[] 5 GET

 Input Words)

 Instance 64H Attributes (Outp out Instance 1)

-3 Discrete Output Data-array of words UINT[] 4 GET/SET
+3 Discrete Output Data-array of words U UINT[] 4 GET/SET

 Analog Output Data-array of words UNIT[] 0

 4 Data Size (Tot # of Analog & Digital UINT[] 4 GET

 Output Words)

-Instance 80H Attributes (Conf iguration Instance e)
+Instance 80H Attributes (Conf iguration Instance 2)

-Most I/O clients include a (Configuration path when op ening an I/O c onnection
+Most I/O clients include a C Configuration path when op ening an I/O d connection

 to a s to a server.
 There is no Configuration data needed.

 Common Services

 SVC SVC IMPLEMENTED FOR:

-CODE CLASS LEVEL INSTANCE LEVEL SERVICE NAME
+CODE CLASS LEVEL /EL INSTANCE LEVEL SERVICE NAME

 ОЕнех Yes Yes Get_Attribute_Single

-10 HEX No No Yes Set_Attribut e_Single
+10нех No Yes Set_Attribute_Single

 When using the Assembly Object for discrete I/O data transfer, the 16 digital I/O channels of this model are divided up into four groups of 4 channels each.
 The lower 4 bits of the 16-bit data words are used to denote the corresponding group of channels with the Isb of the data words aligned to the lowest channel number of the group (see below), four at a time.
 The upper 12-bits of the discrete data word are not used and can be ignored.
 Unless otherwise defined for outputs, a 1 bit means the corresponding output is closed or ON, a 0 bit means the output is open or OFF.
-For tandem inputs of this model, a value of 1 means the input is ON (low < 0.8V), while a value of 0 specifies the input is OFF or in its high state (high > 2.0V).
+For the tandem inputs of this model, a value of 0 means the input is ON (low < 0.8V), while a value of 1 specifies the input is OFF or in its high state (high > 2.0V).
 This assumes the Invert Input Logic function is set to "No" or disabled.

-Data Word Nibble Applicable Assignment/Function Channels Word[0] least 4 bits DIO Channels 0-3 b3b2b1b0 = CH3CH2CH1CH0, 1=Output ON, 0=Output open/OFF Produced/Consumed Word[1] least 4 bits DIO Channels 4-7 b3b2b1b0 = CH7CH6CH5CH4, 1=Output ON, 0=Output open/OFF Produced/Consumed Word[2] least 4 bits DIO Channels 8-11 b3b2b1b0 = CH11CH10CH9C, 1=Output ON, 0=Output open/OFF Produced/Consumed Word[3] least 4 bits DIO Channels 12-15 b3b2b1b0 = CH15CH14CH13CH12, 1=Output ON, 0=Output open/OFF Produced/Consumed Word[4] = 16-bit An integer counter th at increments by 1 for every host to network data transfer to help Heartbeat Counter indicate if fresh data i s present relative to the last transfer, or if the unit has halted for some (Produced Data Only reason.
-This counts f from 0 to 65535 and wraps back around to 0. = Input Data Only)
+Data Word Nibble Applicable Channels Assignment/Function Word[0] least 4 bits DIO Channels 0-3 b3b2b1b0 = CH3CH2CH1CH0, 1=Output ON, 0=Output OFF Produced/Consumed Word[1] least 4 bits DIO Channels 4-7 b3b2b1b0 = CH7CH6CH5CH4, 1=Output ON, 0=Output OFF Produced/Consumed Word[2] least 4 bits DIO Channels 8-11 b3b2b1b0 = CH11CH10CH9C, 1=Output ON, 0=Output OFF Produced/Consumed Word[3] least 4 bits DIO Channels 12-15 b3b2b1b0 = CH15CH14CH13CH12, 1=Output ON, 0=Output OFF Produced/Consumed Word[4] = 16-bit An integer counter that increments by 1 for every host to network data transfer to help Heartbeat Counter indicate if fresh data is present relative to the last transfer, or if the unit has halted for some (Produced Data Only reason.
+This counts from 0 to 65535 and wraps back around to 0. = Input Data Only)